 I will be really intrigued to see how it looks and what the decor is like – I mean how do you decorate a room in a prison!
 I can’t imagine how much a nights stay will cost but I’m sure it would be a night to remember – especially if you combine it with one of the jail’s overnight tours!
 Maybe we will get invited back sometime!

-After two hours our tour had come to an end – I couldn’t believe how fast the time had past.
+After two hours our tour had come to an end – I couldn’t believe how fast the time had passed.
 I was relieved we had made it out without any dramas!
 My head was full of interesting ghost stories and prison facts – what a brilliant tour.

-Nathan and I both really enjoyed the tour and it was something a bit different to do on a winters Friday night.
+Nathan and I both really enjoyed the tour and it was something a bit different to do on a winter Friday night.
 We were talking about our experience for days and recommended it to all our friends.
 I think £25 per person is a reasonable price fun and memorable night out.

-There is also also a restaurant and tea room at the jail and they run many special events.
+There is also a restaurant and tea room at the jail and they run many special events.
 I liked the sound of the tapas night they were holding the same week we visited.
 The jail also offers scary cinema nights and during the day people can visit the jail and walk around at their own pace exploring the exhibits.
 There’s a well stocked and fun gift shop too.
 Check out the Bodmin Jail Facebook page for the latest info and events list.

 Big thanks to all the lovely staff at Bodmin Jail and special gratitude to Kirsten for guiding us around and sharing all her knowledge with us.
 You never know, we might be back!!